Usage-Based Pricing

 - Initial table syncs

-- Table schema changes that lead to a full table re-sync (e.g., new added columns)
+- Table schema changes that lead to a full table re-sync (for example, new added columns)

 - Manually triggered re-syncs